 Turmeric should be easy to find in your local grocery store or supermarket.
-Additionally Amazon probably has the most extensive range of turmeric powder and supplement.
+Additionally, Amazon has the most extensive range of turmeric powder.
 We use and recommend Starwest Botanicals Organic Turmeric Root Powder from Amazon as it is organic, high quality and exceptional value.

 ***Please note that, despite turmeric’s benefits, you shouldn’t drink tea made from turmeric, or take turmeric supplements whilst you are pregnant or breastfeeding.
 If in doubt please contact your doctor first.***

 Table Of Contents

 Turmeric Tea Recipe Infographic

 This is a bog-standard turmeric tea recipe.
 There are some different turmeric tea recipes further down the page to try out.

 Check out the recipes below and discover how to make turmeric tea.
 Many people are concerned that making tea with turmeric is difficult, but that is not the case at all.
 Give one of the recipes below a try and see.